Gintautėlė Laimutė Baginskienė

 In 1958–1964 she studied the Lithuanian Institute of Art.

-Her spouse is Prof. Tadas Baginskas, and daughter is chessplayer Kamilė Baginskaitė.
+Her spouse is Prof. Tadas Baginskas, and daughter is a well-known chess player – Women's International Master Kamilė Baginskaitė.

 Works

 Her work is monumental, decorative shapes, highlighting fabric of minerals, metals properties.
-Leaded Glass conditional forms, decorative compositions, laconic, the later - expressive.
+Leaded Glass conditional forms, decorative compositions, laconic, the later – expressive.
 Colorless and colored glass dish sets (1970–1971 m.) is neat silhouettes, nedekoruoti.